NeuroCoderZ/holograms.media/docs/EN/Guides/ManualTestingGuide.md

 1. Send a chat message from frontend.
 2. Verify frontend shows the message and an in-progress indicator.
 3. Inspect backend logs to confirm request handling, token validation and invocation of the LLM service.
-4. Confirm the bot response appears in the frontend chat.
+4. Confirm the agent response appears in the frontend chat.
 5. Verify that `tria_learning_log` contains an entry for the interaction.

 ---